Alma Ladies College Location – – Moore Street (at Mcintyre) St. Thomas, Ontario, Canada (Destroyed 2008, Open Field) – MAP

-Alma Ladies College was once an impressive Victorian school built in 1881 as a solution for the idea that young women should be given spiritual and educational growth.
+Alma Ladies College was an impressive Victorian school built in 1881.
+The solution for giving young women spiritual and educational growth.
 When opened, there was the main school, a chapel, a meeting hall, and an outdoor amphitheatre.

-To this day there are Alma Ladies College alumni from Canada, Australia, Hong Kong, Mexico, the Caribbean and Japan.
+To this day there are alumni from Canada, Australia, Hong Kong, Mexico, the Caribbean and Japan.

 Alma Ladies College closed in 1994 due to a lack of registration and funding.
 For 14 years the town of St. Thomas planned to turn it into a Retirement Home.

-Then in 2008 a fire broke out and destroyed the entire main building.
-Two teens, ages 15 and 16 showed no remorse when being given the maximum fine of 2 years probation and 240 hours of community service.
+And in 2008 a fire broke out and destroyed the entire main building.
+Two teens, ages 15 and 16 showed no remorse when being given the maximum fine of 2 years probation.
+Also added, 240 hours of community service.

-But question still remains whether they did it.
-The record says they were smoking cigarettes before being spotted and running from the building, but later details showed intent, as one of the kids joked “Wouldn’t it be funny if Alma burned down”.
-He was the one to light a mattress on fire in the basement.
+But question remains whether they did it.
+The record says they were smoking cigarettes.
+They ran from the building after being spotted.
+One of kids joked “Wouldn’t it be funny if Alma burned down”.
+That kid set a mattress on fire in the basement.

 Angela haunted Alma Ladies College.
-She was first noticed in the 1930’s by a teacher.
-This teacher didn’t tell anybody about the ghost until after she retired.
+First noticed in the 1930’s by a teacher.
+Telling no one about the ghost until after she retired.

-In 1974, author Eileen Sonin wrote publicly about Angela for her book, “More Canadian Ghosts”.
-Sonin visited Alma that same year to experience the ghost first hand.
+In 1974, author Eileen Sonin publicly wrote about Angela for her book, “More Canadian Ghosts”.
+Sonin visited Alma that same year to experience the ghost.
 The dean gave her a tour, and showed Sonin to the most common haunted location… the middle tower room.

 Nobody knows for sure who Angela is, but one legend says that she was an unpopular music teacher.
-The students jokingly locked her in that tower room and forgot to let her out.
-She died of starvation.
+Some students locked her in that tower room as a joke.
+Then forgot to let her out!
+This is where Angela died of starvation.